- What does it mean to be detail oriented?

 How to keep good relationships with people while being detail oriented

-People may not like you if you are a detail oriented person who monitors the process of your people’s work and always points out their errors only.
+People may not like you if you are a detail-oriented person who monitors your people’s work process and always points out their errors only.

-If you’re too obsessed with some details in a study, for example, you may miss opportunities to connect more with your friends.
+If you’re too obsessed with some details in a study, you may miss opportunities to connect more with your friends.